- The Selway-Bitterroot Wilderness Area encompasses over 1.3 million acres of varied forests and spectacular mountains.

 Do I need trail maintenance experience to participate?

-No you don't!
-Our crew leaders will teach you everything you need to know, showing you how to use the tools and do the work, just come ready to work, willing to learn, and motivated to make the work a success!
+No!
+Our crew leaders will teach you everything you need to know, showing you how to use the tools and do the work.
+Just come ready to work, willing to learn, and motivated to make the project a success!
 Check out the work difficulty rating for each trip and find one suited for your physical abilities.

 REQUIRED PACKING LIST